Stories from Congo

 Next Congo Medical Trip Focus: Surgery and Anesthesiology

-March 22, 2013 Three volunteer doctors are gearing up for the next Paul Carlson Partnership medical mission trip to Congo, coming in mid- to late […]
+March 22, 2013 Three volunteer doctors are gearing up for the next Paul Carlson Partnership medical mission trip to Congo, […]